Last Updated 9th October 2024

 The key pillars of our strategy are:

-The Company operates in an inherently high risk and heavily regulated sector and this is reflected in the principal risks and uncertainties identified in the Company’s annual report (for the year ended 31 March 2020 and historically).
-In executing the Company’s strategy and operational plans, management will typically confront a range of day-to-day challenges associated with these risks and uncertainties and will seek to deploy the identified mitigation steps to manage these risks as they manifest themselves.
+The Company operates in an inherently high risk and heavily regulated sector and this is reflected in the principal risks and uncertainties identified in the Company’s annual report In executing the Company’s strategy and operational plans, management will typically confront a range of day-to-day challenges associated with these risks and uncertainties and will seek to deploy the identified mitigation steps to manage these risks as they manifest themselves.
 These key challenges, as well as mitigating actions the Board takes to secure a long-term future for the Company, can be found in the Risk Management Section below.

 Principle Two